bradtaniguchi/IMSRoomRenter/NOTES.md

 Adding a boolean flag for the database updates.
 Also need to figure out how to CLEAR the ScrolledText, as right now it just reprints everything, which is annoying

+####------UPDATE 1/14/16
+Going to keep working on IMSAdmin.py, and PrintToFile.py Loads of code being put down for IMSAdmin!

 =========================BUGS
 BUG1: [1/7/16] fixed!
 [1/11/16]
 Program doesn't display the corrent amount of students logged in, or out.